Course Catalog

 1 Year, 1 Credit

 The Spanish 1 course is designed for those students who will begin study of Spanish.
-It is an introduction to the Spanish language and cultural aspects of Spanish-speaking peoples. this course lays the foundation for continued study of the language through the introduction of a variety of vocabulary and basic grammatical structures in order to prepare the students for communication in Spanish.
+It is an introduction to the Spanish language and cultural aspects of Spanish-speaking peoples.
+This course lays the foundation for continued study of the language through the introduction of a variety of vocabulary and basic grammatical structures in order to prepare the students for communication in Spanish.
 Elements of culture, geography and history of Spanish-speaking peoples are included for the students’ cultural knowledge and understanding.
 Students are expected to take the NYS Second Language Proficiency Exam in June.

 Spanish 2